JessieDane/odin-recipes/README.md

 i still don't know why the img links did't work, but i rewrote the img links and they work now.

 final thoughts.
-it was a fun excersize to do, it went better then i thought i could handle. however, in hindsight i should have went with the 'suggestion' recipes instead of making my own. i could have finished this way faster if i didn't had the creativity hill to climb. again it was fun, it refreshed my mind about git aswel, which escaped me at the start.
+it was a fun assignment to do, it went better then i thought i could handle. however, in hindsight i should have went with the 'suggestion' recipes instead of making my own. i could have finished this way faster if i didn't had the creativity hill to climb. i also didn't follow the assignment to the letter, i had the idea and just went with it. again it was fun, it refreshed my mind about git aswel, which escaped me at the start.

 Jessie D.